 When it comes to mechanical risks for general industrial applications, EN 388 CE standards comprise of five physical tests to measure the resistance of the palm and knuckle area to the following hazards:

 Each test produces a performance rating based on progressive performance levels.
 This allows the wearer or health and safety professional to choose a set of gloves with a performance level rating that is recommended or mandated in the workplace.
 For example, a glove with a CE Level 4 abrasion rating is generally required for abrasive material handling and heavy equipment operation.
 A CE Level 5 cut rating indicates high blade cut resistance for handling sheet metal, glass and other sharp materials.
 The higher the number rating, the greater level of protection provided, fairly simple.
-Learn more about the 2018 EN 388 cut glove standards here.
+Learn about the latest updates and new CE EN 388: 2016 standard here.

 The number of cycles until a hole is measured classifies the gloves abrasion rating.
 Four performance levels are defined ranging from level 1 = holing > 100 cycles to Level 4 = holing > 8000 cycles.